 - A total of two (2) Employee Directors are elected to serve on the Co-op Board.
 (Section 5.01) - All Employee Director Candidates must be employees of the Co-op and current Members of the Co-op.
 (Section 5.02) - Election of Employee Director Candidates by Member co-workers takes place between one (1) and two (2) months prior to the General Election. - Employee Director Candidates who are elected by Member co-workers must have their election affirmed (yes) or rejected (no) by the General Membership on the General Election ballot.
 (Section 5.03b) - Co-op Employees who are directly supervised by the General Manager are NOT eligible to run for an Employee Director vacancy.
 (Section 5.02) - The General Manager is not eligible to run for an Employee Director vacancy.
 (Section 5.02) - Write in Candidates are permitted.
 A line for "write in" shall be placed on the Employee Election ballot for each open Employee Director seat and counted by the NC. - Any write in candidate must be a current employee and a current member-owner of the North Coast Co-op and agree to candidate requirements.
 If a write-in candidate is elected, they are required to return requested paperwork before being placed on the General Election ballot. - Coordination of the Employee Director election is assisted by members of the NC who are Co-op Staff, the Board Assistant, and the current Employee Directors who are not actively running for re-election. - Employee voting eligibility is verified by use of a Non-Member employee list.
 (Section 5.03a) - Only one vote per Membership is permitted regardless of if employees share a Membership.
 (Section 4.13a) - The last day of the Employee Election is the date used (date of record) to validate an employee membership ballot for the election.
-An employee membership ballot is counted only if the date of record is current and if the employee is still employed by the Co-op on the day that ballots are counted. - The NC Chair and three (3) NC members will count ballots for the Employee election. - If NC Chair is unavailable to count ballots, Board Secretary will substitute, and report results to NC Chair. - The NC Chair shall ensure the names of the elected Employee Director Candidates are placed on the General Election ballot for ratification by General Membership. - The NC Chair shall ensure Employee Director Candidates are given equal representation in all publicity material, in their various formats, alongside General Election Candidates throughout the General Election period.
-(Section 5.03c) - Elected Employee Directors are seated at the same time as other newly elected Directors.
+An employee membership ballot is counted only if the date of record is current and if the employee is still employed by the Co-op on the day that ballots are counted. - The NC Chair and a quorum of NC members, or the NC Chair and a minimum of two (2) board members must be present to count ballots for the Employee election.

-(Approved September 2017)
+(Approved - August 2023)